ssoranno/UDPDataTransferProgram/README.md

 The messages to be printed by the server are:<br>

-When a new data packet numbered n is sent by the server:
+When a new data packet numbered n is sent by the server:<br>
-  *Packet n transmitted with c data bytes*
+⋅⋅⋅*Packet n transmitted with c data bytes*<br>
-When a data packet numbered n is retransmitted by the server:
+When a data packet numbered n is retransmitted by the server:<br>
-  *Packet n retransmitted with c data bytes*
+⋅⋅⋅*Packet n retransmitted with c data bytes*<br>
-When a timeout expires:
+When a timeout expires:<br>
-  *Timeout expired for packet numbered n*
+⋅⋅⋅*Timeout expired for packet numbered n*<br>
-When an ACK is received with number n:
+When an ACK is received with number n:<br>
-  *ACK n received*
+⋅⋅⋅*ACK n received*<br>
-When the “End of Transmission” packet is sent:
+When the “End of Transmission” packet is sent:<br>
-  *End of Transmission Packet with sequence number n transmitted with c data bytes*
+⋅⋅⋅*End of Transmission Packet with sequence number n transmitted with c data bytes*<br>

 The messages to be printed by the client are:<br>

-When a data packet numbered n is received correctly by the client for the first time:
+When a data packet numbered n is received correctly by the client for the first time:<br>
-  *Packet n received with c data bytes*
+⋅⋅⋅*Packet n received with c data bytes*<br>
-When a data packet numbered n is received correctly by the client, but is a duplicate packet:
+When a data packet numbered n is received correctly by the client, but is a duplicate packet:<br>
-  *Duplicate packet n received with c data bytes*
+⋅⋅⋅*Duplicate packet n received with c data bytes*<br>
-When a data packet numbered n is received by the client, but the SimulateLoss function causes it to be dropped:
+When a data packet numbered n is received by the client, but the SimulateLoss function causes it to be dropped:<br>
-  *Packet n lost*
+⋅⋅⋅*Packet n lost*<br>
-When an ACK is generated with number n, but is dropped by the function SimulateACKLoss:
+When an ACK is generated with number n, but is dropped by the function SimulateACKLoss:<br>
-  *ACK n lost*
+⋅⋅⋅*ACK n lost*<br>
-When an ACK is generated with number n and transmitted without loss:
+When an ACK is generated with number n and transmitted without loss:<br>
-  *ACK n transmitted*
+⋅⋅⋅*ACK n transmitted*<br>
-When the “End of Transmission” packet is received:
+When the “End of Transmission” packet is received:<br>
-  *End of Transmission Packet with sequence number n received with c data bytes*
+⋅⋅⋅*End of Transmission Packet with sequence number n received with c data bytes*<br>

 At the end, before terminating execution, the following statistics will be printed.

 For server:

-Number of data packets transmitted (initial transmission only) Total number of data bytes transmitted (this should be the sum of the count fields of all transmitted packets when transmitted for the first time only)
+Number of data packets transmitted (initial transmission only)<br>
+Total number of data bytes transmitted (this should be the sum of the count fields of all transmitted packets when transmitted for the first time only)<br>
-Total number of retransmissions
+Total number of retransmissions<br>
-Total number of data packets transmitted (initial transmissions plus retransmissions) Number of ACKs received
+Total number of data packets transmitted (initial transmissions plus retransmissions)<br>
+Number of ACKs received<br>
-Count of how many times timeout expired
+Count of how many times timeout expired<br>

 For client:

-Number of data packets received successfully (without loss, without duplicates) Total number of data bytes received which are delivered to user (this should be the sum of the count fields of all packets received successfully without loss without duplicates)
+Number of data packets received successfully (without loss, without duplicates)<br>
+Total number of data bytes received which are delivered to user (this should be the sum of the count fields of all packets received successfully without loss without duplicates)<br>
-Total number of duplicate data packets received (without loss) Number of data packets received but dropped due to loss Total number of data packets received (including those that were successful, those lost, and duplicates) Number of ACKs transmitted without loss
+Total number of duplicate data packets received (without loss)<br>
+Number of data packets received but dropped due to loss<br>
+Total number of data packets received (including those that were successful, those lost, and duplicates)<br>
+Number of ACKs transmitted without loss<br>
-Number of ACKs generated but dropped due to loss
+Number of ACKs generated but dropped due to loss<br>
-Total number of ACKs generated (with and without loss)
+Total number of ACKs generated (with and without loss)<br>